shaunvaidyan/fantasymvp/README.md

 ### <div align="center">Fantasy Football Season in Review</div>

-View Insights into your team's performance over the course of the NFL season extracted from the Sleeper.app API!
+View Insights into your team's performance over the course of the NFL season extracted from the Sleeper.app API and supplemented by ESPN's API!

 [Sleeper API Documentation](https://docs.sleeper.app)